 Unlike rivals, it had all our small locations and new roads.
-The ULEZ was shown clearly and with plenty of information, but the revised area – due in October 2021 – wasn’t mentioned.
+The ULEZ was shown clearly and with plenty of information, but the revised area – due this month – wasn’t mentioned.
 There’s not much for the tourist, with only three pages of places of interest complete with contact details and postcodes.
 But for clear, straightforward mapping, it gave everything a driver could need.

 Philip’s Big Easy to Read Britain 2022

 This compares well with the A-Z, with a slightly bigger scale, a similar number of pages and the same price.
 It had 88 town plans and 10 urban approaches, but missed two new roads and one hamlet, and although London’s C-Charge zone was marked, the ULEZ wasn’t mentioned.
 No ports were included, while restricted m-way junctions were on a separate page.
 These blind spots saw it lose out.